 APPRILON has not been evaluated in pediatric subjects.
-The use of doxycycline is contraindicated in children up to the age of 8 years.
+The use of doxycycline is contraindicated in children up to the age of 8 years due to the risk of dental discolouration and decreased bone growth.
+See section Special Warnings and Precautions for Use.